-And it is for the same reason that Hashem shortly uses the expression "ve'Atah Tetzaveh" with regard to bringing Aharon and his sons close (Shemos 28:1) to personally inaugurate them, and with regard to instructing the wise-hearted men the details of manufacturing the Bigdei Kehunah, (Shemos 28:3 [Ramban and Seforno]) - because he knew the exact task that each person was capable of performing (Ramban [Refer also to 28:3:1:2 and refer to 28:3:1:3]).
+And it is for the same reason that Hashem will shortly use the same expression in 28:1, with regard to bringing Aharon and his sons close - to personally inaugurate them, and with regard to instructing the wise-hearted men the details of manufacturing the Bigdei Kehunah, in 28:3 [Ramban and Seforno]) - because he knew the exact task that each person was capable of performing (Ramban).
+Refer also to 28:3:1:2 & 28:3:1:3.

-How does one obtain good quality oil that falls under the sategory of "Zach"?
+How does one obtain good quality oil that falls under the category of "Zach"?

 What are the implications of "Kasis la'Ma'or"?

-Why does the Torah use the word "Leha'alos" rather than 'Lehadlik'?
+Why does the Torah use the word "Leha'alos Ner Tamid" rather than 'Lehadlik'?

 What are the connotations of "Tamid" with regard to the Menorah?

 Toras Kohanim (at the end of Emor): "Tamid", 'even on Shabbos', "Tamid", 'even be'Tum'ah' (if the majority of the Tzibur are Tamei).
 4